bguisard/davis/object_detection/g3doc/running_locally.md

 ```

 where `${PATH_TO_MODEL_DIRECTORY}` points to the directory that contains the
 train and eval directories.
-Please note it make take Tensorboard a couple
+Please note it may take Tensorboard a couple
 minutes to populate with data.